 In this post, we discuss how to successfully create—and implement—a content governance plan that sets your organization up for long-term success.

 An effective content governance plan is critical to the success of any organization’s content strategy.
-Sticking to it, however, can be a challenge: things go off the rails when real-world challenges get in the way of your best laid plans.
+Sticking to it, however, is challenging: things go off the rails when real-world problems get in the way of your best laid plans.

 What is Content Governance?

 Content governance is a set of practices to create, publish, manage, distribute, and scale content in a real business environment.
-Content governance defines how content is reviewed, who is empowered to make editorial planning decisions, what to do after content—or an erroneous tweet—is published, and how to address stale, non-performing, or outdated content as well.
+Content governance defines how content is reviewed, who is empowered to make editorial planning decisions, what to do after content is published.
+Also, content governance addresses stale, non-performing, or outdated content as well.

 Digital Transformation Requires Good Governance

 Digital transformation is the process of using digital technologies to create new (or modify existing) business processes, products, programs, or services.
 Also, digital transformation is used to shift organizational culture, improve customer experiences, and meet always-evolving business and market requirements.